Luki Botha

 Lukas "Luki" Botha (16 January 1930 - 1 October 2006) was a Formula One driver from South Africa, who raced in one World Championship Grand Prix, driving a privately entered Brabham BT11 in the 1967 South African Grand Prix.

 Born in Pretoria, Transvaal, South Africa, Botha was an avid sports car and endurance racer.
 His first car was a South African built Dart with a 1500cc Ford engine with a Cosworth camshaft.
 He achieved a second in class finish in his first three-hour race with this car.
 He graduated to a Lotus 23 with a Cosworth 1100cc later in 1965 with which he won five national class races in 1966.
 The car was in an accident later in the year as the rear suspension failed on the Jukskei sweep at Kyalami.

-In the latter half of 1966, he bought an Elva MK VII and a 1760cc engine from a Porsche RS5 Spider.
+In the latter half of 1966, Botha bought an Elva MK VII and a 1760cc engine from a Porsche RS5 Spider.
 These two were combined to create an Elva Mk VII-Porsche RS.
 This proved a formidable combination; his first 2000cc Sports Car Class win came in the car at Bulawayo.
 Later in a nine-hour endurance race at Kyalami the gearbox failed, but not before setting a fastest lap in his class of 1:34:50 for the old circuit.

 During the VIII Grande Premio de Angola, the Elva proved its worth, achieving a fifth overall splitting the pack of Ferrari 250GTs from first to eighth.
 He achieved a win over the factory Porsches, Ford GT40s and Lolas.
 Botha later commented that it was his most enjoyable racing experience.
 He won six Sports Car class races, and two 2000cc 2/3 hour endurance races and only replaced the gearbox once on the car.